Table of Contents

-As a matter of fact, the United Kingdom is one of the top countries to study abroad for a number of reasons, the United Kingdom is a culturally diverse and welcoming place.
+As a matter of fact, the United Kingdom is one of the top countries to study abroad for a number of reasons.
+This country is a culturally diverse and welcoming place.
 UK universities consistently rank among the top universities in the world, offering a vast variety of specializations and connecting you with a successful alumni network.

 - University of Oxford